I have long been a preacher of how important reference tracks are to making music and improving production skills.

 10 Years old and yet nothing comes close to the feeling and mood of this iconic album created by the mystery that is William Emmanuel Bevan (Burial).
 This album is designed to encapsulate the late night streets of South London.

 The first thing that you’ll notice when listening to the songs on the album is that its quite unique, emotional and gritty.
 The album is heavily laced with samples (some you might recognise) but processed in a way that creates that takes the original mood of the song and transfers it completely.
 Remember this was 10 years ago, now when we hear a song with pitched down vocals we aren’t surprised or shocked we take it for granted cause it’s common place.

-Also elements in this album that add to the mood are reverb drenched pads, vinyl crackle, foley percussion, strong mid frequences with almost not high end content.
+Also elements in this album that add to the mood are reverb drenched pads, vinyl crackle, foley percussion, strong mid frequencies with almost not high end content.
 Everything almost has a lo-fi quality and is about as far away from a professionally recorded pop album in a studio.

-Honorable Mentions: Keeno – Futurism, Zhu – The Nightday EP
+Honourable Mentions: Keeno – Futurism, Zhu – The Nightday EP

 CREATIVITY | “CAMO & KROOKED – RUEPULS